Military of the Islamic State: Tactics

 The military of IS is organized as a mixture of an irregular insurgent force and a conventional army.
 In its Syrian and Iraqi territory, the Islamic State organized professional units for specialised tasks, with the "Tank Battalion", the "Artillery Battalion", and the "Platoons of Special Tasks" being among the most important.
 The first one employed heavy armoured fighting vehicles, the second heavy artillery, while the last one was used as a rapid intervention force.
-The three regularly worked in tandem for breakthrough and important defense operations, made possible by a well-organised logistics system that kept operating even under regular bombardments by anti-ISIL forces.
+The three regularly worked in tandem for breakthrough and important defense operations, made possible by a well-organised logistics system that kept operating even under regular bombardments by anti-IS forces.

 In contrast to these elite forces, most of IS' troops were local militias with few heavy weapons, usually deployed as territorial defense units.
 Less trained or less valuable troops were sometimes involved with offensive operations, although their tactics were less sophisticated.
 The Islamic State stood in sharp contrast to some other jihadist organizations such as the Caucasus Emirate which generally attempted to minimize their own casualties, and became notorious for its willingness to sacrifice many of its fighters.
-This is especially true in regard to ISIL's callous use of new recruits.
+This is especially true in regard to IS's callous use of new recruits.
 Islamic State military training had a reputation for its strong focus on indoctrination, often to the detriment of more pertinent lessons.
 The organization's high command used inexperienced recruits for swarming and human wave tactics, often resulting in extremely high casualties.
-One high-ranking ISIL commander known for this approach was Abu Omar al-Shishani, who successfully employed swarming tactics during the Siege of Menagh Air Base and Battle of Al-Tabqa airbase.
-According to his reasoning, the enemy would eventually be overwhelmed or run out of ammunition regardless of the casualties among ISIL fighters.
-Regional expert Joanna Paraszuk sarcastically remarked that al-Shishani's tactics were based on the belief that "everyone want[s] to be a Shahid" (martyr), although not all Islamic State commanders showed such a readiness to sacrifice troops.
+One high-ranking IS commander known for this approach was Abu Omar al-Shishani, who successfully employed swarming tactics during the Siege of Menagh Air Base and Battle of Tabqa Airbase.
+According to his reasoning, the enemy would eventually be overwhelmed or run out of ammunition regardless of the casualties among IS fighters.
+Regional expert Joanna Paraszczuk sarcastically remarked that al-Shishani's tactics were based on the belief that "everyone want[s] to be a Shahid" (martyr), although not all Islamic State commanders showed such a readiness to sacrifice troops.